zedvex/cursor-ray-cluster-setup/README.md

 If worker nodes are going offline:

 1. Check network connectivity between nodes with `ping`
-2. Verify Ray version is the same on all nodes (2.10.0 recommended)
+2. Verify Ray version is the same on all nodes
 3. Ensure firewall allows Ray ports (6379, 8265, 10001-10999)
 4. Check logs on worker nodes with: `sudo journalctl -u ray-worker -f`
 5. Manually restart the worker service with: `sudo systemctl restart ray-worker`